-Research Opportunity Award (ROA):
+Guidance for Research Opportunity Awards (ROA):

 Research Opportunity Awards (ROAs) are typically used to enable faculty members at PUIs to pursue research as visiting scientists with NSF-supported investigators at other institutions.
 An ROA is intended to increase or maintain the visitor's research capability and effectiveness, to improve research and research teaching capabilities at his or her home institution, and to enhance the impacts and outcomes of the NSF-funded research of the host principal investigator.
-Most frequently, ROA activities are summer experiences but partial support of sabbaticals may sometimes be provided.
+Most frequently, ROA activities are summer experiences, but partial support of sabbaticals may sometimes be provided.

 The information required is detailed in the RUI/ROA Program Announcement, primarily in Sec.
 II.B. with additional instructions thereafter regarding proposal preparation including submission of certification of RUI/ROA eligibility.
 Please read the program announcement carefully and include all the required information in your request.

-Career Life Balance (CLB) Supplements:
+Guidance for Career Life Balance (CLB) Supplements:

 The Division will continue to support Career Life Balance (CLB) supplements.
 Funded Principal Investigators (PIs) are invited to submit supplemental funding requests to support additional personnel (e.g., research technicians or equivalent) to sustain research when the PI, co-PI, other Senior Personnel, post-doc or graduate student is on family leave.
 More details and instructions for applying for these supplements can be found in the Proposal and Award Policies and Procedures Guide (PAPPG) II.F.8.